Evangelia0/quality_fits/README.md

 - nevents: number of events **all .fits files plotted should have been created with the same number of events**
 - r: In case r is True then the x-axis represents the radius in meters
 - phi: Same for phi

+##### submit\_scripts

+all of the required scripts for mass production meaning:
+- .fits files for all (depth,zenith) source configurations (the flat icemodel is being used so the azimuth is always set to 180 degrees) <br />
+  where - depth: from -800 to 800m with a step of 20m
+        - zenith: from 0 to 180 degrees with a step of 10 degrees

+###### reminder
+for each source configuration 100 .fits files with `nevents=100` are created and then the script `merge_lower/upper.py` should be invoked to merge all of them into a single file

+- abs and prob spline fitting for the final .fits files(10000 events each) for every source configuration